Caeden01/West-Bloomfield-Library-Poem-Collector/README.md

 4. Enter the file "include.php" and make the following changes:
     1. Enter your MySQL database credentials into "$username" and "$password".
-    2. Setup an authorization token — make sure it matches the one you set up here (https://github.com/Caeden01/wb-library-poem-collector-printer-drivers)
+    2. Set up an authorization token — make sure it matches the one you set up here (https://github.com/Caeden01/wb-library-poem-collector-printer-drivers)
     3. Create a QR code for the URL the project is hosted on.
 Include that QR code under "./images/qr_code.png".
 If you store at that specific path, there is no need to update the variable "website_qr_code".
-    4. Setup your library config information ("library_name", "library_logo", "library_logo_bw", "library_website", "website_qr_code", and "url_comment_path")
+    4. Set up your library config information ("library_name", "library_logo", "library_logo_bw", "library_website", "website_qr_code", and "url_comment_path")
     5. (Optional) Set up Google reCAPTCHA.
         - Set "use_captcha" to true
         - Enter your reCAPTCHA public and private keys under "captcha_public_key" and "captcha_private_key"